 The last thing you want is to clean and refill your grease gun, only to discover that it doesn’t work.
-So, inspect all parts and components before you use them to save yourself that time and disappointment.
+So, inspect all parts before you use them to save yourself that time.

 Clean the plunger and exterior of the grease gun before refilling.

-This is especially important if you purchase your lubricant in kegs.
+This is especially important if you buy your lubricant in kegs.
 If your grease gun or plunger is dirty when you refill from the keg, you run the risk of adding contaminants to your lubricant.
-Always clean with a lint-free cloth or towel, as lint left behind is as much of a contaminant as the dirt or debris you’re wiping off.
+Also, always clean with a lint-free cloth or towel.
+Lint left behind is as much of a contaminant as the dirt or debris you’re wiping off.